Burmese Star Tortoise for sale

-You can feed babies and the young ones twice a day.
+You can feed baby Burmese star tortoise for sale and juvenile Burmese star tortoises for sale ones twice a day.
 You should give them their main meal during the day when they are most active.
 You can give their afternoon snacks during their second active period.
 This will simulate their eating patterns in their free state.

 You can also feed the adult tortoises every day.
 You can also skip feeding them snacks once or twice a week.
 Even on those days, you can leave some chopped salad, hay for them in case they need a snack.
 The ideal diet should be high in fiber, low in protein and fat.

 If and when weather permits, you can keep the youngsters and the hatchlings outdoors, just like the adults.
 If your tortoise has only limited access to a large enclosure, you should create an indoor pen that is as large and as natural as possible.